Review of: Babbel

 In addition to its courses Babbel offers review exercises to revisit the material you’ve already learned.
 You have the option of doing fill in the blank type written exercises, spoken response exercises, or a standard spaced repetition flashcard review.

-Babbel is available in monthly subscriptions.
-You can't buy their courses out right.
+You may ask, how much is Babbel a month?
+Babbel.com cost is available in monthly subscriptions.
+You can’t buy their courses out right.
 Prices range from $12.95 per month (for 1 month) down to $6.95 per month for 12 months.
 As with most subscription sites the more months you purchase upfront the lower the price is per month.

 There is also a 3 month option for $8.95 per month and a 6 month option for $7.45 per month.